SalvatoreRa/artificial-intelligence-articles/articles/introduction_medical_image.md

 ### Introduction to morphology

-Morphology (sometimes referred also as a mathematical morphology) can be considered a branch of neighborhood processing.
-It was developed in 1964 by Georges Matheron and Jean Serra to quantify characteristics of mineral cross-sections but proved to be valuable in many other applications.
+[Morphology](https://en.wikipedia.org/wiki/Mathematical_morphology) (sometimes referred also as mathematical morphology) can be considered a branch of neighborhood processing.
+It was developed in 1964 by [Georges Matheron](https://en.wikipedia.org/wiki/Georges_Matheron) and [Jean Serra](https://en.wikipedia.org/wiki/Jean_Serra) to quantify characteristics of mineral cross-sections but proved to be valuable in many other applications.
 In general, morphology can be used to remove the noise originated by a first thresholding step (which often happens in images where the exposition is not uniform).
 In fact, morphology works very well with the binary images obtained by thresholding (but you can also use it on grayscale images).

 Just as an example, a few cases can happen after thresholding and can be solved by morphology.

 ![example of image segmentation: before (left) and after (right) segmentation. ](https://raw.githubusercontent.com/SalvatoreRa/artificial-intelligence-articles/refs/heads/main/images/morphology.webp)

-Here I have applied hit or fit operations, dilation, and erosion, which will discuss below.
+Here I have applied hit or fit operations, dilation, and erosion, which will be discussed below.

-Morphology has different interesting applications, for instance, is used as preprocessing step in optical character recognition (OCR), detecting barcodes and license plates.
+Morphology has different interesting applications, for instance, is used as a preprocessing step in [optical character recognition (OCR)](https://en.wikipedia.org/wiki/Optical_character_recognition), detecting barcodes and license plates.
 Morphology operations are simple and computation not expensive and can be combined together, thus an efficient use of morphology can save time and computation resources.
 Indeed, often you do not need a complex algorithm to perform different tasks, less advanced techniques can lead to an elegant and efficient solution.
 Moreover, these operations are very useful in different computer vision algorithms and indeed they are worth learning.

 ### Morphology operations